Prompt Schema: Why .sinc.json Is the Future of Prompt Standards

 review-code.sinc.json

-Git diffs show exactly which band changed:
+Git diffs show exactly which band was edited:

 - {"n": 3, "t": "CONSTRAINTS", "x": "Maximum 500 words"}